 The Gazette is compiled by the Parliamentary Counsel's Office and published on the NSW legislation website (www.legislation.nsw.gov.au) under the authority of the NSW Government.
 The website contains a permanent archive of past Gazettes.

-To submit a notice for gazettal - see Gazette Information.
+To submit a notice for gazettal, see the Gazette page.

-By Authority Government Printer
+By AuthorityGovernment Printer